-Evolutionary Software Development: How Data Activities Fit In
+Agile Software Development: How Agile Data Activities Fit In

-As an example of the need to be flexible with methodological requirements, imagine this situation: Senior management within your company has decided to adopt the ICONIX methodology (Rosenberg and Scott 1999) as the official software process that all development teams will follow from now on.
+As an example of the need to be flexible with methodological requirements, imagine this situation: Senior management within your company has decided to adopt ICONIX as the official software process that all teams will follow.
 The ICONIX methodology is based on the idea that you’ll iteratively and incrementally identify requirements via use cases, analyze those use cases with robustness diagrams, then design your software using UML sequence diagrams and UML class diagrams.
 The class diagram is then used to develop your physical database schema and code.
 ICONIX is well suited for project teams that build business applications using object or component-based technologies.

 ICONIX sounds great, doesn’t it?
-Perhaps to your Java developers, but what about the people working on your data-warehousing project?
-A data warehousing project would be better served by a data-oriented approach where you start with a conceptual data model, then work on a logical data model, then finally a physical data model (all in an iterative manner of course).
-How successful do you think a data warehousing project would be if you forced them to follow ICONIX?
-Now let’s turn it around, how successful do you think an n-tiered Java project be if you forced a data-oriented on the team?
+Perhaps to your Java developers, but what about the people working on your data-warehousing initiative?
+A data warehousing team would be better served by a data-oriented approach where you start with a conceptual data model, then work on a logical data model, then finally a physical data model (all in an iterative manner of course).
+How successful do you think a data warehousing team would be if you forced them to follow ICONIX?
+Now let’s turn it around, how successful do you think an n-tiered Java team be if you forced a data-oriented on the team?
 Yet surprisingly enough this is exactly what many organizations do.
-They desperately want to find a “one size fits all“ approach to software development, presumably for consistency and ease of management, but in doing so they put the projects at risk.
-Just like you need to use the right tool for a job you need to follow the right process for a software development project.
+They desperately want to find a “one size fits all“ approach to software development, presumably for consistency and ease of management, but in doing so they put the teams at risk.
+Just like you need to use the right tool for a job you need to follow the right process for a software development initiative.

 To succeed at software development you need to be flexible in your choice of software development methodology.
 There are several reasons why it is important to do so: